Code-Institute-Submissions/Sportance/README.md

 * All sections are responsive and have been tested on all viewport widths using chrome developer tools to ensure they style correctly.

+* The user is required to fill in all the fields of the contact form before they can submit.
+If they do not fill in all fields, they will be prompted by a reminder to do so.

 ## Deployment
 ---